-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2004-05.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2005-06.

 Figure 12.
-Average salaries of full-time instructional faculty equated to 9-month contracts, by academic ranks: Academic year 2004-05
+Average salaries of full-time instructional staff equated to 9-month contracts, by academic rank: Academic year 2005-06

-NOTE: Average full-time instructional faculty salaries for 11/12-month contracts were adjusted to 9-month average salaries by multiplying the 11/12-month salary by .8182.
-Salaries based on less-than 9-month contracts are not included.
-Medical school faculty salaries are not included.
+NOTE: Average full-time instructional staff salaries for 11/12-month contracts were adjusted to 9-month average salaries by multiplying the 11/12-month salary by .8182.
+Salaries based on less than 9-month contracts are not included.
+Medical school staff salaries are not included.
+N is the number of institutions in the comparison group.
 Not enough values in the comparison group to calculate a median.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2004-05.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2005-06.